Atlas975/Notes/Cybersecurity/RiskManagement/Security_economics.md

 # Security economics
 - The study of the economic principles that drive security design and policy, driven by incentives
 - This can often lead to suboptimal outcomes due to misaligned stakeholder goals
+- Security often fails as it's guards don't suffer a point of failure, risks are dumped on others
 ## Public good
 - A good that has two key characteristics:
 	- **Non-rivalrous**: consumption by one entity does not reduce the good's availability